 The children in pre-primary classes are between 4 and 5 years old.
-In general, the physical activity behaviour at this young age is characterised by an enormous and pronounced need for movement, the urge to play $\ ^{ullet}$ and compete, and the need to copy.
+In general, the physical activity behaviour at this young age is characterised by an enormous and pronounced need for movement, the urge to play and compete, and the need to copy.
 They have an insatiable spirit to discover and learning and need physical activity at medium to high intensity for more than one hour per day.

 The development of the learner's gross and fine motor skills and perceptual development is fundamental in the Foundation Phase.
-Physical and motor At the end of the foundation phase, the learner's skills development is integral to the holistic development should include: of learners.
-It makes a significant contribution to • Demonstrate both mature fundamental movement learners' social, personal and emotional development.
-Play, movement, games and sport can contribute to .
-Know how to participate in a wide variety of developing positive attitudes and values.
-This area focuses on perceptual and locomotor development, . rhythm, balance and laterality.
-The focus in the pre-primary is on games and some activities that . will form the basis of participating in sports later on.
-Physical growth, development, recreation and play are • emphasised.
+Physical and motor development is integral to the holistic development of learners.
+It makes a significant contribution to learners' social, personal and emotional development.
+Play, movement, games and sport can contribute to developing positive attitudes and values.
+This area focuses on perceptual and locomotor development, rhythm, balance and laterality.
+The focus in the pre-primary is on games and some activities that will form the basis of participating in sports later on.
+Physical growth, development, recreation and play are emphasised.